dajmcdon/sparsegl/README.md

 ## Documentation

-The package documentation and more examples are available online (a hyperlink later).
+The package documentation and more examples are [available online](a%20hyperlink%20later).